National Legal Hotline

 Instalment Orders

-Either party can request an instalment order be cancelled or varied, but only on two grounds; that the property or the income of the debtor has increased significantly, or that information provided in support of the application was inaccurate.
-Section 11 of the Act also states that the parties are free to make an arrangement themselves, regardless of whether an instalment order is in force or not.
+A party can request that an instalment order be cancelled or varied on either of two grounds.
+Firstly, this application can be made on the basis that the property or the income of the debtor has increased significantly.
+Secondly, it can be made on the basis that the information provided in support of the application was inaccurate.

-The courts may also issue warrants to seize property when enforcing a judgment in Victoria (and to then sell those items) or in relation to goods which are to be delivered to the judgment creditor.
-This procedure usually is then carried out by the Sheriff’s Office (but police officers are also authorised under the Magistrates Court Act).
-The warrant (and the Sheriff) will generally give the debtor an opportunity to pay the debt, and if the debt remains unpaid, authorises the Sheriff’s Office to seize and sell items belonging to the debtor to pay the amount owing, as well as the creditor’s court costs and the Sheriff’s costs.
+When a court issues a warrant to seize property, the warrant (and the Sheriff) will generally give the debtor an opportunity to pay the debt.
+If the debt remains unpaid, the Sheriff’s Office will seize and sell specified items belonging to the debtor to pay the amount owing, as well as the creditor’s court costs and the Sheriff’s costs.

-The powers of the Sheriff are regulated under the Sheriff Act 2009.
-The sheriff must ask for the debtor’s consent to enter the premises, and must have a reasonable suspicion that the goods listed in the warrant are located in the premises.
-If the debtor still refuses to allow the sheriff entry, the sheriff may use reasonable force to carry out the warrant under section 21 of the Act.
-It is also an offence to dispose of, to deface or to destroy items contained in the warrant.
+Under the Sheriff Act 2009, when executing a warrant to seize property, the Sheriff must ask for the debtor’s consent to enter the premises, and must have a reasonable suspicion that the goods listed in the warrant are located in the premises.
+If the debtor refuses to allow the Sheriff entry, the Sheriff may use reasonable force to carry out the warrant.

-Some goods are protected however, and the Sheriff cannot seize these items.
-Basically, the same items that would not be allowed to be taken from a bankrupt person cannot be taken from a judgment debtor, and include basic personal items, including the principal means of transport, work-related items and basic household goods and furniture.
-Principally, these include items which are not solely the property of the debtor and may belong either solely or jointly with another person.
-If these items are seized, the non-responsible owner can apply to the court for the return of these items, along with costs.
+Some items cannot be seized from a judgment debtor.
+These include basic personal items, including the principal means of transport, work-related items and basic household goods and furniture as well as items that are not solely the property of the debtor.
+If jointly owned items are seized, the non-responsible owner can apply to the court for the return of these items, along with costs.

-In the County and Supreme Courts (but not the Magistrates Court) warrants can also be issued for the sale of land and/or real estate.
-This does not necessarily mean the whole property is sold, merely the debtor’s stake (or equity) in it.
+In the County and Supreme Courts, warrants can also be issued for the sale of land and/or real estate.

 Attachment of earnings/debts orders

 Attachment of earnings orders compel the debtor’s employer to deduct amounts from salaries and wages in instalments.
-Debtors will need to provide information in relation to their earnings.
-You should note that it is an offence to withhold or provide false information in relation to earnings and it is an offence not to comply with the order (penalty 60 penalty units or six months imprisonment).
-Employers cannot dismiss employees because of such an order.
+Debtors will be required to provide information in relation to their earnings.
+It is an offence to withhold or provide false information in relation to earnings.

 Process for enforcing judgments